rogsme/yams.media/content/config/easy-mode.md

 `base-config.tar.gz` has a bare-bones configuration for YAMS.
 With it, you'll have YAMS configured at 100%, just like if you followed the configuration tutorial.

 To apply the configuration, first go to your YAMS install location.
-For the purposes of this tutorial, lets say you installed it on the recommended location of `/opt/yams`.
+For the purposes of this tutorial, let's say you installed it on the recommended location of `/opt/yams`.

 ```bash
 $ cd /opt/yams
 ```

-On your YAMS install location, if you run a `ls` you'll see you have a `config/` folder. `cd` into it and you'll find all the configuration files for each of the apps included with YAMS.
+On your YAMS install location, if you run an `ls` you'll see you have a `config/` folder. `cd` into it and you'll find all the configuration files for each of the apps included with YAMS.

 ```bash
 /opt/yams$ ls